RHS Council is the governing body of the Society and, in accordance with the Charter and Bye-laws, is responsible for:

 - Woody Plant Committee

-There are four other committees, reporting to the Horticulture Board and providing advice on specailist areas:
+There are five other committees, reporting to the Horticulture Board and providing advice on specialist areas:

 - Awards Committee